JaimeFco/JaimeFco.github.io/_posts/2020-10-02-human-response-to-GPT-3.md

 ~ Yes, I barely speak English but here we are, practicing for my thesis.
 Actually, GPT-3 is more proficient than me in this task.
 So please, any feedback is very welcome.
+Robots are welcome too.